-Intense coloring striped strain of Gala; sweet ad juicy.
+Intense coloring striped strain of Gala; sweet and juicy.
 Maturity: September 5, Fruit Color: Red/Yellow

 A long time standard apple in New England; slightly tart and tender.
 Maturity: September 12, Fruit Color: Red

-The original Golden Delicious.
-One of the most widely planted apple cultivars worldwide.
+The original Golden Delicious is one of the most widely planted apple cultivars worldwide.
 Fruit is firm, medium to large with the classic Golden Delicious flavor.
 Maturity: September 20, Fruit Color: Golden

 The original Empire.This apple colors to a deep scarlet red with a faint stripe.
 Maturity: September 20.